What do you do when you’re stressed, anxious, distracted, annoyed, and altogether just feeling a little cranky?

 And no matter if I’m supplementing L-Theanine or not, I’m still drinking those teas.

 Yet, I’m not under the illusion that drinking a cup of green tea equals the nootropic power of, say, a 200 mg dosage of L-Theanine.
 I’d have to a lot of heavily brewed green tea in quick succession to achieve this effect, and I’m not sure if that’s worth it.
 However, there’s a lot of healthy antioxidant action happening there not accomplished by straight L-Theanine supplementation.

 Even so, if cognitive enhancement is my goal, I opt for the L-Theanine supplement for quicker, more potent focus benefits.
 Occasionally, I toss in a caffeine supplement as well — however, I’m more inclined to mix my L-Theanine with coffee.

 Let’s just say I like the taste.

 My experience parallels that described by the science: I’m tuned in, but not bouncing off the walls.
 I’m relaxed, but not falling out of my chair.
 Creative insights engage my thought process in easy, voluble conversation.
 Put simply: I feel good.

 On L-Theanine, I can get my work done, then immediately celebrate with a nap.
 Both actions being supported by this groovy nootropic.

 Is L-Theanine a Good Nootropic?

 L-Theanine is one of those rare nootropics that delivers a nearly universal experience.
-Both scientific & anecdotal reports agree on this amino acid: L-Theanine supports focus & relaxation without any stimulation or sedation.
+Both scientific and anecdotal reports agree on this amino acid: L-Theanine supports focus and relaxation without any stimulation or sedation.

 For nootropic-minded coffee drinkers, it’s practically a must-have for its complementary effects on caffeine.
 For nootropic-minded people in general, L-Theanine is almost a necessary addition to any stack since there isn’t anything else quite like it.